Pig Wire Fence

 |

-Roll out till the other end, then stretch the fence tight between the end posts.
+Unroll the fence to the other end, keeping it tight between the end posts.

 |